hyphacoop/handbook/roles.md

 **Aim:** Ensuring initiatives are on track and all members of the squad are able to work on tasks.

 **Tasks**:
+- report on inititative progress at all hands and strategic meetings
 - chair inititative meetings (As needed):
    - prepare for meetings in advance
    - facilitate discussion and times